souldern/souldern.github.io/home/announcements/bicester-hospital-vehicle.md

 title: Bicester Community Hospital League Of Friends donate new patient vehicle to the hospital
 ---

+# Bicester Community Hospital League Of Friends donate new patient vehicle to the hospital

 Bicester Community Hospital League of Friends (LOF) have purchased a new vehicle replacing an older one donated by the LOF in 2001.
 The vehicle will be